Szymon-Gut/GUS-DWH/README.md

 ### Short guide to first-time warehouse setup
 STEP 1:
-Run the dbo_creation.sql script to create a data warehouse Run date_feed.sql script to feed Date Dimension in created Data Warehouse
+Run the dbo_creation.sql script to create a data warehouse

+Run date_feed.sql script to feed Date Dimension in created Data Warehouse

 STEP 2:
 Open eu_funds_generation.ipynb notebook and execute every cell.
 This is necesarry to add artificial generated additional FactTable of EU donations to match project requirements.

 STEP 3:
-Run the LoadDimensions.dtsx package in SSIS to load, process and store data inside the data warehouse.
+Run the dwh_project_etl/LoadDimensions.dtsx package in SSIS to load, process and store data inside the data warehouse.

 After these steps the warehouse should be ready to use for reports etc.